-The deadline for the 2015-2016 grant cycle is September 21, 2015.
+The general deadline for the 2015-2016 grant cycle was September 21, 2015.
 Applicants will be informed of the results in early December 2015.
 Funds will be available for use from January 2016 through August 2017.
 Grantees will be required to complete a short activity report at the end of the grant period.

 Applicants must submit their proposals using the online application portal.

 Applicants are encouraged to involve MIT undergraduate and graduate students in their projects.
 MIT students participating in projects will be expected to attend country-specific training through MISTI.
 MIT students wishing to conduct longer-term research abroad in conjunction with (or independent of) a GSF project are encouraged to apply for the MISTI internship program.

 - Funding may be used to cover travel and meeting costs to facilitate international projects and collaboration.